 I’ll mention Armin van Buuren as an example.
 He began as a progressive house and vocal trance DJ, but over time his style has evolved to such a level that he’s lately headlining top EDM festivals such as UMF in Miami and Tomorrowland in Belgium.

 Another example is Carl Cox.
-As his career progressed, his music has incorporated a wide range of genres, like funky techno, tech-house, and funk soul.
+As his career progressed, his music incorporated a wide range of genres, like funky techno, tech-house, and funk soul.

 You get the idea.
 If you want to be an established DJ, it’s essential to have several aces up your sleeve regarding the range of genres you play.

 That being said, you shouldn’t compromise on your individuality and what makes you different.
-It would be best if you played mixes which people can recognize as ‘you,’ that you like and care about.
+It would be best if you played mixes that people can recognize as ‘you,’ that you like and care about.